jxkc/Xtend/Dev.md

 going to work on actually implementing some features...

 It's supposed to all be "design" at the moment which is fine but I want to add some actual features.

+12/3/23

+I am now adding in one of the main features, the content blocks.
+This is going to be the main focus of the website and hopefully it shouldn't look too messed up.
+At least, I hope it looks alright.

+I've made comments on what needs to be added and I believe I have the script somewhere so I am going to go ahead and find that and start actually developing what I need to develop.